 Note: The term “professional practice” can have several different meanings, depending on the school and program.
 While this term is often used to refer to a generalist type program, there are schools that offer professional practice tracks with specializations as well.

-Curriculum Details for Master’s Program in Journalism
+Curriculum Details for Online Master’s in Journalism Programs

 The master’s in journalism is a comprehensive program of study, intended to familiarize students with the principles of modern newsgathering and reporting.
 Through classroom- and experiential-based coursework, students develop skills essential to journalism in the 21st century: research, interviewing, and storytelling.